blacknon/hwatch/man/man.md

 -b, \--batch

-:   Output exection results to stdout.
+:   Output execution results to stdout.
 NOTE: Operations with TUI are not possible in batch mode.

 -B, \--beep